Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 Atlantic vs. Gulf Coast Beaches

-The weather was beautiful, but at the end of the week, I Googled, "Is the Atlantic side of Florida rougher than the Gulf side?
+We had a great April vacation week, but of the seven days, only two were green-flag beach days, meaning the ocean was calm for swimming.
+The ocean was rough the rest of the week, with double red flags, meaning people should not go in the water.
+The weather was beautiful, but out of curiosity, I Googled, "Is the Atlantic side of Florida rougher than the Gulf side?
 According to Google, yes, it is.
 Florida’s Atlantic coast is known for rougher surf, stronger winds, and bigger waves than the Gulf side.
 I feel like I should have known that, it makes sense.
 Looking back, I do remember the Atlantic water often being rough.
-I just never compared it because I spent years vacationing on one coast, then years on the other.
+I never compared the two coasts because I spent years vacationing on one Atlantic coast, then years on the Gulf side.

 Things To Do: